alejandrosoares/minify-python/README.md

 ```
 - In <b>prod</b> folder there will be copy of <b>example</b> project with the minified files and compressed images.
 - <b>source_path</b> and <b>destination_path</b> are taken from parent folder of minify folder.
-- By default the copy of project is created inside of a folder named <b>prod</b> and the optimization quality is of 65.
+- By default the copy of the project is created inside a folder named <b>prod</b> and the optimization quality is of 65.
 These
 and others parameters can be changed minify/settings.py.

 ## Project Files description